plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

     sudo apt-get -y install postgresql-14
     sudo apt-get -y install postgresql-contrib

 After the installation we should ensure, that the database service is not automatically started.
-We want, that only Patroni can start and stop the database:
+We want, that only patroni can start and stop the database:

     sudo systemctl disable postgresql.service

-Furthermore you should create a directory that Patroni will use to create the database in.
+Furthermore you should create a directory that patroni will use to create the database in.
 It should not collide with being used by your Linux distribution or its package management.
-The directory has to be owned by the user "postgres" and needs the proper rights assigned to it, like this:
+The directory has to be owned by the user "postgres" and needs the proper rights assigned to it like this:

     mkdir -p /var/lib/postgresql/data
     chown postgres:postgres /var/lib/postgresql/data